Weymouth’s St John’s Terrace Gardens.

 P1110420

-These gardens were started during the boom era of the local Corporations providing open spaces for everyone to enjoy.
-Of course, even more importantly, in growing seaside towns like Weymouth during the Victorian era, where a large source of their income was from visitors (and of course, still is to this day), they wanted to be able to offer beautiful open spaces that would be added attractions for their visitors.
-Every tourist was hard fought for with all the new sea side resorts springing up along the South coast.
+These gardens were started during the boom era of local Corporations providing open spaces for everyone to enjoy.
+Even more importantly, in growing seaside towns like Weymouth during the Victorian era, a large source of their income was from visitors (and of course, still is to this day), they wanted to be able to offer beautiful open green spaces as added attractions for their visitors.

-In the minutes of the Garden and Street Committee of Dec 1902 they were discussing as to what to do with the St Johns plot,a small triangle of derelict land that stood at the end of the terrace.
 It obviously took them a while to come up with anything, because it wasn’t until eleven months later, in the October of the following year that they finally requested the town surveyor to prepare a plan of this piece of land.

 A further sub-committee was then appointed to decide what should be done with it.